 The Egyptian statues

-Cleopatra erected statues of herself all over Egypt.
+Cleopatra erected statues of herself all over Egypt; plenty of them in Egyptian style.
 And some of them survive.

-Yet, Egyptian art was mostly symbolic, especially when it came to representing the monarchs and gods.
-So a real likeness cannot be expected from these statues.
-That was not their purpose.
+Egyptian art was mostly symbolic, especially when it came to representing the monarchs and gods.

-Their purpose was partly to show the continuity of the Kingdom of Egypt, which, astoundingly, had lasted 3,000 years at this point.
+The purpose of these statues was partly to show the continuity of the Kingdom of Egypt, which, astoundingly, had lasted 3,000 years at this point.

-The first and last pharaohs of Egypt are represented in the same manner.
-And they have, more or less, the same body and facial features.
+So the first and last pharaohs of Egypt are represented in the same manner.
+They are shown with the same body and facial features, more or less.

-So these sculptures do show Cleopatra VII but do not tell much about her physiognomy.
+Thus, these sculptures do show Cleopatra VII but do not tell much about her unique physiognomy.

-Cleopatra lived two years in Rome while she was in a relationship with Julius Caesar.
-She was in her early twenties (46 – 44 BC).
+Cleopatra lived for two years in Rome while she was in a relationship with Julius Caesar.
+She was in her early twenties at the time (46 – 44 BC).
 And her presence fueled an Egyptomania craze.

-The Romans were predisposed in favor of Egypt.
-The cult of Isis, an Egyptian goddess, had already spread through Italy.
+The Romans were already predisposed in favor of Egypt since the cult of Isis, an Egyptian goddess, had been spreading through Italy for a while.

-In the city of Pompeii, near Rome, the cult was strong.
-They had a temple dedicated to Isis and many paintings representing the goddess.
+And in the city of Pompeii, near Rome, the cult was strong.
+They even had a temple dedicated to Isis and many paintings representing the goddess.

-And the Pompeian painting shows a woman with a profile like Cleopatra’s.
-She is wearing her hairstyle, has a cupid on her shoulder, and is coming out of what could be a temple.
+And this Pompeian painting shows a woman with a face similar to that seen in Cleopatra’s coins.
+She is wearing Cleopatra’s distinct hairstyle (a ‘melon’ hairdo), has a cupid on her shoulder, and is coming out of what could be a temple.
 Plus, she wears a royal diadem.
 So the painting seems to be mimicking the statue.

 Furthermore, Egyptian boats are depicted in the same room.
 And there is also a painted procession, like those that took place in Egypt.
 So the probability that this painting represents Cleopatra is high.

-The other two paintings found at Pompeii and Herculaneum show a similar woman.
+The other two paintings found at Pompeii and Herculaneum (a town near Pompeii) show a similar woman.
 But they do not have the cupid or the other props.

 One of these portraits is in a house full of Egyptian motives.
 The woman is nearby a painted sphinx.
 She might be Cleopatra.
-Or perhaps, less likely, the owner of the house influenced by Cleopatra’s fashion sense.
+Or perhaps, the owner of the house was influenced by Cleopatra’s fashion sense.

 These paintings would not be unique.
-There were public paintings that portrayed Cleopatra in Rome or other cities.
-The Greek writer Plutarch mentions seen them.
-He says that in them, the queen was dressed like the goddess Aphrodite (the Greek Isis).
+There were public paintings that portrayed Cleopatra in the Roman world.
+The Greek writer Plutarch was born a few decades after Cleopatra’s death.
+He reports seeing these paintings.

 Cleopatra in cameos and intaglios